© Japanese Society of Phycology

 If you fail to order the offprints and would like to order reprints of your article after publication of an issue, such orders can be made online for a fee.
 Please click on the following link and fill in the necessary details and ensure that you type information in all of the required fields: http://offprint.cosprinters.com/cos.
 If you have queries about offprints, please email: email@example.com.

 Early View Service

-Phycological Research is covered by Wiley’s Early View service.
+Phycological Research is covered by our Early View service.
 Early View articles are complete full-text articles published online in advance of their publication in a printed issue.
 Articles are therefore available as soon as they are ready, rather than having to wait for the next scheduled print issue.
-Early View articles are complete and final.
-They have been fully reviewed, revised and edited for publication, and the authors' final corrections have been incorporated.
 Because they are in final form, no changes can be made after online publication.
 The nature of Early View articles means that they do not yet have volume, issue or page numbers, so Early View articles cannot be cited in the traditional way.
 They are therefore given a Digital Object Identifier (DOI), which allows the article to be cited and tracked before it is allocated to an issue.
 After print publication, the DOI remains valid and can continue to be used to cite and access the article.
 More information about DOIs can be found at http://www.doi.org/faq.html.

 ADDRESS FOR EDITORIAL CORRESPONDENCE (from 1 January 2017)